JuniMay/neo-todo/README.md

     - `update-reminder-task`: POST, update the columns in the reminder task table.
     - `update-common-task`: POST, update the columns in the common task table.
     - `add-task-tag`: POST, add task-tag relation by the given json with task and tag id.

+## Client

+Frontend client is built with tauri + vue.js + vuetify.
+This is my first frontend application so some implementations are very crappy.